-Latin America and the Caribbean Region possess a rich cultural and natural heritage.
+The Latin America and the Caribbean (LAC) Region possesses a rich cultural and natural heritage.
 The 33 countries have ratified the Convention concerning the Protection of the World Cultural and Natural Heritage.
-The Region counts with 138 properties inscribed on the World Heritage List of which 96 cultural properties, 37 natural properties and 5 mixed properties recognized by their Outstanding Universal Value.
+The Region counts with 138 properties inscribed on the World Heritage List as follows:

 Second Cycle (2013)